 Then, operation \emph{insert} will be implemented by appending $x$ at the end of the list $H[h(x)]$.
 Note that this implementation allows us to associate with each $x\in H$ also some satellite date (e.g. a pointer).

-Of course, we want the collision probability of $h$ to be as low as possible: for any $x\neq y$, we want $P(h(x) = h(y)) \leq 1/m$.
-The function $h_{ab}:[1,n]\rightarrow [0,M)$ of the previous section has $M > n$, so the space of $H$ would be prohibitively large (think about the IPv4 example: what if we want to store $m=1000$ values from the set of all possible $n=2^{32}$ IPv4 addresses?).
+Of course, we want the collision probability of $h$ to be as low as possible.
+Here we will require universality: for any $x\neq y$, we want $P(h(x) = h(y)) \leq 1/M$.

+The function $h_{ab}:[1,n]\rightarrow [0,M)$ of the previous section requires $M > n$, so the space of $H$ would be prohibitively large (think about the IPv4 example: what if we want to store $m=1000$ values from the set of all possible $n=2^{32}$ IPv4 addresses?).
 We now describe a hash function with codomain size equal to $m$.

 \begin{definition} Choose a prime number $M > n$.
 Then, choose two uniform numbers $a\in (0,M)$ and $b\in [0,M)$.
 We define the following hash function: